 Starting in September (spring), the kākā lays an average of four white eggs in a hollow tree or branch.
 The chicks take over two months to fledge and another five months to become totally independent.
 Nesting in tree hollows, they are vulnerable to predators.

-New Zealand’s native parrots – the kea, kākā and kākāpō – may have evolved separately from other parrots after New Zealand separated from the Gondwana supercontinent, around 85 million years ago.
+New Zealand’s native parrots – the kea, kākā and kākāpō – may have evolved separately from other parrots after New Zealand split off from the Gondwana supercontinent, around 85 million years ago.
 Kākā and kea belong to an endemic subfamily, Nestorinae.